Shearwater V, A Rosborough 246

 Cleaned, Polished, Trailered and Serviced, the Fun Begins

-The boat we adopted was sold, well taken care of, and basic.
+The boat we adopted was solid, well taken care of, and basic.
 Much of the equipment such as the stove, refrigerator, and water systems were original and reflected a much simpler sailing style.
 The propane stove and supply hoses were beyond their safe life.

-Air Conditioning:
+Air Conditioning

 High on our list is air conditioning.
 We wanted the boat to be cool, dry and as mold-free as possible.
 This required either a strong dehumidifier or an air cooled air conditioner capable of good dehumidification even when the Shearwater was not in the water.
 We store her on land, plugged in, with the air conditioner running all the time.

 We shopped for the quietest and most efficient roof top unit possible.
 Our goal was an inverter heat pump unit, but none were available.
 The Houghton 13.5 kBtu/hr from Rec Pro came close.
 The air conditioner is very quiet, fairly efficient and air cooled.
 It keeps the boat cool and dry without intrusive noise.
+The unit starts and runs easily on our new generator, even when other electrical equipment is running.

 Bosch 3000 4 gallon hot water heater

-Hot Water: Our first project was the removal and replacement of the water lines, eliminating the old pressure pump, the salt water washdown pump, and the cold water faucets in the cockpit.
+Our first project was the removal and replacement of the water lines, eliminating the old pressure pump, the salt water washdown pump, and the cold water faucets in the cockpit.
 The process involved installing new fresh water pump, PEX tubing, a Bosch 4 gallon hot water sink, doubling the size of the galley sink, and installing a temperature controlled faucet and shower head in the head.

 Storage in front of the hot water heater for the coffee pot and some canned goods.